-Alena joined the department in 2015 as a Lecturer in Communication and Media Studies.
+Alena joined the subject area in 2015 as a Lecturer in Communication and Media Studies.
 She studied sociology and Russian Studies in Vienna, Krasnodar and Saint Petersburg, before coming to Loughborough to conduct a PhD in Social Sciences (2010-2014).
 Alena worked in several national and international research projects in Austria and Germany, most recently as a Marie Curie Fellow at the Leibniz Institute for Regional Geography in Leipzig, Germany (2014-15).

 Alena teaches on communication and cultural theory, creative industries and research methods (SSB301 Media, Identity and Inequality, SSB302 Researching Communications, SSA306 Media Landscapes, LLP405 Tourism and Heritage Industries).